ioannis1/pg_initdb/README.md

 cluster:             ~postgres/green
 purge_directory:     False
-pport:               5434
+port:                5434
 initdb_options:      -k --locale=en_US.UTF-8 -E utf8

-These are the default values for the variables; where, 'cluster'          is the $PGDATA directory 'purge_directory'  is whether to delete any pre-existing files from cluster directory.
+These are the default values for the variables; where, 'cluster'          $PGDATA directory
+'purge_directory'  whether to delete any pre-existing files from cluster directory.
-'pport'            is the port for postgres server 'initdb_options'   are options to initdb(1)
+'port'             port of postgres server 'initdb_options'   options to initdb(1)

 Dependencies